-

 Examples:

-indexOfAll(null, *) -> [] indexOfAll("", *) -> [] indexOfAll("abc", 'a') -> [0] indexOfAll("aba", 'a') -> [0, 2] indexOfAll(" ", ' ') -> [0, 1, 2]
+indexOfAll(null, *) -> [] indexOfAll("", *) -> [] indexOfAll("abc", 'a') -> [0] indexOfAll("aba", 'a') -> [0, 2] indexOfAll(" ", ' ') -> [0, 1, 2]- Parameters:

-- The character to search for- Returns:
+str- The string to search insearch- The character to search for- Returns:

 - A list with the indexes of all occurrences in the given character